Table of Contents

 Unfiled Tax Returns 101

-What Happens If You Do Not File An Income Tax Return?
+What Happens If You Don’t File A Tax Return?

-Best Practice: I recommend filing a timely tax return, even if not required.
+Best Practice: I recommend filing a tax return even if not required.

 Scenario I – Due a Refund (with return)